briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_YN_WindowsOnly.md

 vault kv put internal-app/database/config username=root password=changeme
 ```

-You can **read** the data by running this:
+we can **read** the data by running this:

 ```dos
 vault kv get internal-app/database/config
 ```

-Then you should be able to see below output
+Then we should be able to see below output

 ```dos
 ====== Data ======